TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.9.md

 ---

-For my name's sake will I defer mine anger, and for my praise will I refrain for thee, that I cut thee not off.
+For my name's sake will I defer my anger, and for my praise will I refrain for you, that I not cut you off.